obzva/observing/README.md

-# obzva.github.io
+# observing.vercel.app
 My personal blog.
 Built with Svelte.

 ## Todos
 - improve light/dark theme mode
   - using ssr and so on ...
 - OG setting
-- Build markdown blogging system
+- buy personal domain
+- build server with Deno from scratch